artvelo/artuvelo.github.io/README.md

 This is a project to build a personal website.

 ## Sections
-About me:
+About me: Curious generalist, sports outdoors, products...

 ### Contact
 * Twitter
 * Linkedin
 * Email

-### Projects

-* Pieces of learning
+### Pieces of learning
-  Links to Notion to keep all the knowledge in 1 place
+Links to Pages in Notion to keep all the knowledge in 1 place
 * Books
 * Articles
-  * Videos
+* Talks
-  * Conferences
+* Courses

 ### Personal
 * Bikes / Touring
 * Hiking
 * Sailing / Kite / Windsurf
 * Trips (google maps?)

+### Work
+* CV